-Senior Hunting/Trapping/Fishing License (Class XS): .....\$25
+Senior Hunting/Trapping/Fishing License (Class XS):\$25

-Required for resident hunters and anglers who have reached 65 years of age on or after January 1, 2012, except holders of Class A-L and AB-L licenses, which still require other stamp purchases (for example, bear damage and trout stamps).
+Required for resident hunters and anglers 65 or older who reached that age on or after Jan.
+1, 2012 (those born on or after Jan.
+1, 1947), except holders of Class A-L and AB-L licenses, which still require other stamp purchases (for example, bear damage and trout stamps).
 Class XS license includes bear damage and trout stamps.